-This Policy will be in effect until the State's fiscal difficulties and their impact on the County are known and a long-term plan to address those impacts is formulated and approved by the Board.
-It is recommended that the Policy be in effect until no longer warranted and/or recovery from loss of sales and property taxes due to current economic recession materializes.
+This Policy will be in effect for FY2015/16 and until the State and Federal budgets and fiscal policies and their impacts on the County are known, and a long-term plan to address those impacts is formulated and approved by the Board.

-Goal of Hiring Freeze
+2. Goal of Hiring Process

-The goal of this Policy is to contain costs and to provide clear direction for hiring and implementing staffing reductions.
+The goal of this Policy is to contain costs and to provide clear direction for hiring and implementing staffing reductions, if necessary.

-4. Hiring Freeze Guidelines
+3. Hiring Guidelines

-County Administrator approval is required to fill departmental position requests.
+The County Administrator's approval is required to fill departmental position requests.
 In evaluating whether to fill a vacant position, the following is to be considered:

 - a.
-Is the program that the position supports funded by a dedicated and assured revenue source?
+Is the position critical to the operation of an essential public safety activity, such that not filling the position will put the lives, health or safety of residents or other staff at risk?
+Is the position critical to avoid liability and limit impairment or disruption to the delivery of mandated services?
+If the answer is yes to both questions, the position can be considered for approval by the CAO. - b.
+Is the program that the position supports funded on an on-going basis by a dedicated and assured revenue source?
 Is the position unique to that program?
 If the answer is yes to both these questions, then, absent other considerations, the position can be advanced for CAO consideration. - i.
 A position is considered unique to a program when the classification is not located in any other department or program.
 Examples might be Librarians or Engineers.
-In this context, an Office Assistant would not be a unique position, because this classification is found in many different programs and, in the event of the potential need to eliminate filled positions, an Office Assistant could be transferred from one program to another in the County. - ii.
-Before consideration will be given a position that meets the stated criteria, departments should evaluate whether the resources involved could be used to help mitigate the impact on the County of revenue reductions in other areas. - b.
-Is the position critical to the operation of an essential public safety activity, such that not filling the position will put the health or safety of residents or other staff at risk?
-If the answer is yes, the position can be considered for approval by the CAO. - c.
+In this context, an Office Assistant would not be a unique position, because this classification is found in many different programs and, in the event of the potential need to eliminate filled positions, an Office Assistant could be transferred from one program to another within the County organization. - ii.
+Before consideration will be given a position that meets the stated criteria, departments should evaluate whether the resources involved could instead be used to help mitigate the impact on the County of revenue reductions in other areas. - c.
 If a position is not filled, is the resulting reduction of services for a program below a legally mandated level?
 If the answer is yes, the position can be considered, but subject to the following: - i.
-The Department should first have explored obtaining a waiver of any service level mandate or the feasibility of ending the program or returning program responsibility to the State. - ii.
-To the extent practical, efforts should be made to fill the position using the call-back of a laid off County employee formerly serving in the same classification, or extra help or through internal recruitment. - d.
-If a position is not filled, is the result a diminishing service level where, in the department's judgment, the program's effectiveness is seriously compromised?
-If the answer is yes, the department should further consider the following:

-- i.
-Is this a high priority program as determined by the Board of Supervisor's Strategic Plan? - ii.
+The Department should first explore obtaining a waiver of any service level mandate or the feasibility of ending the program or returning responsibility for the program to the State. - ii.
+To the extent practical, efforts should be made to fill the position using the call-back of a laid-off County employee formerly serving in the same classification, or extra help or through internal recruitment. - d.
+If a position is not filled, is the result a diminished service level where, in the department's judgment, the program's effectiveness is seriously compromised?
+If the answer is yes, the department should further consider the following: - i.
+Is this a high priority program as determined by the Board of Supervisor's Strategic Plan and priorities? - ii.
 A thorough exploration of alternative means of providing adequate services has determined they are not feasible or are more costly. - iii.
-To the extent practical, efforts should be made to fill the vacant position using extra help or through internal recruitment, or the call-back of a laid off County employee formerly serving in the same classification. - e.
+To the extent practical, efforts should be made to fill the vacant position using the call-back of a laid off County employee formerly serving in the same classification, or extra help or through internal recruitment. - e.
 Is the position in question a critical and hard-to-fill position, as evidenced by repeated, unsuccessful attempts by the Department to recruit?
 If the answer is yes, and if the program is a high priority for the Board of Supervisors, then the position can be considered.